Clean Your Skin the Gentle Way

 Clean beauty products do not have government regulations to meet before being deemed clean.
 However, the general consensus is that clean products use natural ingredients along with some synthetic products that are considered safe for human use.
 So, a natural product can be a clean product, but a clean product is not necessarily natural.
 It’s interesting to note that the only portion of cosmetics that requires testing by the Food and Drug Administration is the color additives in products.

-Hand Over Heart makes beauty products with natural, non-toxic ingredients.
+Hand Over Heart makes beauty products with pure ingredients.
 The products are gentle and appropriate for the entire family to use.
 Coconut oil leads the list of hydrating, gentle ingredients found in the Pure Gardenia and Shea body wash.

 Wrapping It Up